 Do creatine gummies actually work?

 Only if they contain real creatine.
-The 4 brands on this list have third-party lab verification.
+The strongest picks on this list have public product-specific laboratory results or certification records.
 Many cheap Amazon brands tested at 0% creatine despite label claims.

 How many gummies should I take?